mixpanel/docs/Platform/Reports/Insights.md

 }
 [/block]

-Please note: "View users" are currently unsupported on visualizations other than bar and line.

 ## View Events from Insights

-You can now click on a chart segment (bar, line) in Insights and view the raw events that made up that metric (redirects you to Events page):
+Click on a chart segment in Insights and view the raw events that made up that metric.
+You will be redirected to the Events page.

 ![View Events](https://raw.githubusercontent.com/ranic/mixpanel-docs/main/media/Platform/Reports/Insights/advanced-view-events.gif)

 ## View Sample Events

-If you've ever wanted to see a few samples of an event to help you decide whether that's the right event you want for analysis or which property you should use for filters/breakdowns, this is for you.

 You can hover over any event and in the context panel, you now have the ability to "View Sample Events", which redirects you to the Events page with 100 most recent samples of that hovered event:
+You can see a few samples of an event to help you decide whether that's the right event you want for your analysis or which property you should use for filters/breakdowns.

 ![View Sample Events](https://raw.githubusercontent.com/ranic/mixpanel-docs/main/media/Platform/Reports/Insights/advanced-view-sample-events.gif)